 They rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.

-Continuing east, they rode through Cremorne, Mosman and down past the Taronga Zoo to Bradleys Head.
+Heading east, they rode through Cremorne, Mosman and down past the Taronga Zoo to Bradleys Head.
 Make sure you look for the koalas eating and sleeping in the gum trees.
-So far, the late Valentine’s Day treat is a huge success, very interesting and fun.
+So far, the City to Surf Harley tour is a huge success, very interesting and fun.

 Bradleys Head and Balmoral Beach